"Supervision is a place where people can literally draw breath and have unhurried time to focus on their personal and professional learning."

 The best supervision is both shame lifting and confidence building.
 The practice of being alone in a room with a client can engage many layers of emotion, some helpful, some less so.
 We can feel good as the “expert” in the room, being relied on and needed in the role of the “healer”.
 We can feel lonely and burdened by the responsibility that clients want to place in our laps.
 We can feel afraid of getting it wrong, making someone’s health worse, messing up.
 We can become egotistical as we feed on our client’s projections as “the one who knows and gets it right”.
 And we can get angry at our feelings of helplessness, at our clients’ dependence, at their unwillingness to engage with the therapeutic process.
 All these responses, and more, are perfectly natural and benefit from being held, talked through, unpicked and understood in the supervisory container.
 The process of supervision allows us to understand and accept ourselves more deeply as therapists and enables us to be far better at our work.
 In fact the process can give us SUPER VISION as we gain insights into the processes at work, both within ourselves and our clients.
 As someone once said “our clients can only go as deep as we have gone ourselves”.

 As a professional therapist regular supervision/mentoring allows you to talk about your work in a safe, non-judgemental setting, enabling you to hear your own thoughts, be witnessed in all the challenges and celebrations that your work brings, as well as receiving the support necessary to lone practice.
-As supervisor/mentor I offer reflections on what you bring, challenge and stretch you in a supportive environment.
+As supervisor/mentor I offer reflections on what you bring to challenge and stretch you in a supportive environment.

 I benefit from ongoing supervision for my own practices and know in my bones, as well as experiencing the evidence in my daily practice, that it enriches my work, bringing maturity, reflectivity and reflexivity.